Esri/sagis/README.md

 Messages are one character for the message type, followed by the message payload.
 The payload is typically the state in JSON.
 The viewer and client side deserialization and serialization must match for correct operation.

-This sample implementation synchronizes some default state for viewing web scenes.
-Real-world implementations are expected to extend this code according to the applications` need.
+This sample implementation synchronizes some default state for viewing web scenes (webscene, camera, lighting, weather, layer visiblity).
+Applications are expected to extend this code for their needs.